ComposableFi/composable/book/src/pallets/oracle/extrinsics.md

 [`submit_price`](https://dali.devnets.composablefinance.ninja/doc/pallet_oracle/pallet/enum.Call.html#variant.submit_price)

-Call to submit a price, gas is returned if extrinsic is successfull.
+Call to submit a price, gas is returned if extrinsic is successful.
 Should be called from offchain worker but can be called manually too.

 This is an operational transaction.